Otoplasty Beverly Hills

 Patients may also seek otoplasty after one ear has been affected by a medical condition or injury.
 It could be that cancer or another issue has led to partial removal of one ear, leaving the ears asymmetrical.
 This is also true of ears that have been affected by trauma or a physical injury.
 In these cases, otoplasty can restore a more normal appearance to the ears.

 While otoplasty procedures are most often performed on pediatric patients, it is not too late to seek this treatment in adulthood.
 Adult patients who are unhappy with the way their ears look can have an otoplasty performed at any age.
+The emotional impact of prominent or misshapen ears should not be underestimated.
+Many patients — especially children and teenagers — experience self-consciousness, social anxiety, and reduced self-esteem because of their ear appearance.
+Otoplasty can be a life-changing procedure that restores confidence and allows patients to feel comfortable in social and professional settings.

 What You Should Know Before Your Otoplasty in Beverly Hills